opentelekomcloud-docs/scalable-file-service/umn/source/getting_started/mount_a_file_system/mounting_a_file_system_automatically.rst

 Mounting a File System Automatically
 ====================================

-File system mounting information may be lost after a server is restarted.
-You can configure automatic mounting for the server to avoid the mounting information loss.
+File system mount information may be lost after a server is restarted.
+You can configure auto mount on the server to avoid losing the mount information.

 Restrictions
 ------------

-Because the service startup sequences in different operating systems vary, some servers running CentOS may not support the following automatic mounting schemes.
+Because service startup sequences in different OSs vary, some servers running CentOS may not support the following auto mount plan.
 In this case, manually mount the file system.

 Procedure (Linux)
 -----------------